FaizwebWorks/password-generator/README.md

 This project is licensed under the MIT License.

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss proposed changes.

 ## Acknowledgments

 Special thanks to the React community and the creators of Tailwind CSS for their helpful resources and tools.